-If you have a question that is not answered, or require further information, please contact our Special Needs and Disabilities Leader (SENDco).
-This person in school is Mrs Theresa Gee.
-She can be contacted on 01454 866670 or via the school email offfice@courtneyps.org.uk
+If you have a question that is not answered, or require further information, please contact our Special Educational Needs and Disabilities Coordinator (SENDCo).
+This person in school is Miss Leanne Brown.
+She can be contacted on 01454 866670 or via email on senco@courtneyps.org.uk

-You can also contact the Headteacher Mrs Deborah Wood using the details above.
+You can also contact the Headteacher Mrs Deborah Wood via the school office.

-There is also a SEND governor who supports the SENDco and staff to meet your child's needs.
-This is Christine Silverthorne
+There is also a SEND governor who supports the SENDCo and staff to meet your child's needs.